 Band Scenario/Gigging Guitarist

 ‘Clip On Tuners’ for home use, with strobe tuner for accuracy.
-‘Pedal Tuners’ for live use.
+‘Pedal Tuning’ for live use.
 Same as Guitarist.

 In The Studio